LUPAMBULUS

 Topic: Background / intuition through energetically generated painting based on color findings

-Based on contemporary colors, a "painting ground" was created through a process of energetic painting.
-The colors are based on findings from the remains of the ceiling painting and the setting of the bishop's sculpture.
+Based on contemporary colors, a "painting ground" was created in a process of energetic painting.
+The colors are based on findings from the remains of the ceiling painting of the Wintringer Chapel and the setting of the bishop's sculpture.
 The process created both a unifying pictorial composition and a further intuitive approach to the theme.

 Design of the church window